-The authors disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: The research reported here is supported by the Institute of Education Sciences (IES), U.S. Department of Education, through Grant R305C120001, Georgia State University.
+The research reported here is supported by the Institute of Education Sciences (IES), U.S. Department of Education, through Grant R305C120001, Georgia State University.
 The opinions expressed are those of the authors and do not represent the views of the Institute or the U.S. Department of Education.